kheller18/data-structures-algorithms/questions/JavaScript.md

 100. What is Webpack?
-     + Webpack is a tool for bundling JavaScript files for usage in browsers.
+     + `Webpack`: is a tool for bundling JavaScript files for usage in browsers.
 Webpack analyses the application and generates the bundles by creating a dependency graph that maps each module of the project required.
 It enables you to execute the environment that was hosted by Babel.
 A web pack has the advantage of combining numerous modules and packs into a single JavaScript file.
 It includes a dev server, which aids with code updates and asset management.
        + folder_name/index.js
          ```
          import bar from './func.js';